Shares rebound as Turkish lira pulls out of dive

 The Turks have exhausted the possibility of interest rate hikes and are backed into a corner by their inadequate level of currency reserves, Paul McNamara, emerging markets investment director at GAM Investments in London, said in a note.

-A much-needed demand slowdown in Turkey is causing asset quality problems in banks, he said.
+A much-needed demand slowdown in Turkey is causing asset-quality problems in banks, he said.
 The role of construction in the Turkish economy, for example, is comparable to that in Spain or Ireland ahead of the European bust a decade ago, he said.

-(Graphic: Turkey's lira recovers a bit: reut.rs/2vKur3T)
+(GRAPHIC: Turkey's lira recovers a bit: reut.rs/2vKur3T)

 European shares steadied after a two-day sell-off as concerns about contagion from Turkey's currency crisis eased.
 The pan-regional FTSEurofirst 300 index .FTEU3 closed up 0.06 percent and the benchmark STOXX 600 closed flat.